juanchopanza/minimathlibs/README.md

 building
 --------

 Minimathlibs is a header only library, and has no external dependencies other than a C++03 compliant compiler and standard library plus an implementation of TR1.
-All necessary header files are in Math/include/Math.
+All necessary header files are in include/Math, and should be installed under ``Math``.

 testing
 -------